Statamic, Privacy, and You

 We will never, ever resell your data to 3rd parties.

-Sometimes we share your information with third parties in order to provide you with the product or service you are requesting; for example, we share information with Stripe (payment processing), Intercom (technical support), Google Analytics (improving our website for you), and Marketplace Sellers (because you purchased or acquired their addon or theme).
-We minimize this sharing of your personal information as much as possible.
+Sometimes customer information is shared with third parties in order to provide the product or service you are requesting; for example, we share information with Stripe (payment processing), Intercom (technical support), and Marketplace Sellers (if you purchased or acquired their addon or theme).
+We minimize the sharing of your personal information to as little data as necessary.

 We will always ask for your consent before sharing your personal information with third parties for purposes other than those set forth herein.